-This post outlines the options available for getting from Barcelona airport to your hotel, hostel or apartment.
-Which one is best for you depends on several factors including; arrival time, number of people in your party, which part of the city you are staying in and your budget.
+This post describes the transport options available for getting from Barcelona Airport to the city.
+Which one is best for you depends on several factors, including; arrival time, the number of people in your party, which area of the city you are staying in and your budget.

 There are taxi ranks outside both terminals (T1 and T2)